 Gain Theory's analysis of advertising effectiveness across hundreds of campaigns found that 58% of total advertising profit effect occurs more than six months after the campaign runs.
 Less than half of the value is captured during the campaign period itself.

-This is not an anomaly.
-It reflects the underlying mechanism of brand building.
-Advertising builds mental availability: the probability that a brand comes to mind at the moment of purchase.
-That availability accumulates over time and pays out gradually, not all at once.
+This reflects the underlying mechanism of brand building.
+Advertising builds the probability of being the first name someone thinks of at the moment of purchase.
+That availability accumulates over time and pays out gradually.
 A campaign you run in February is still generating returns in August.
 A campaign you didn't run in February is not.

 The practical implication: businesses that run heavy seasonal campaigns and go quiet in the off-season are capturing less than half the value their advertising budget is capable of generating.
-The other half is sitting uncollected because they weren't present during the months when their competitors also weren't advertising, which is the highest-return advertising window available.
+The other half is uncollected because they weren't present during the months when their competitors also weren't advertising — the highest-return advertising window available.

 What Happens When You Go Dark

-Their research shows brands that go dark for extended periods can expect roughly 16% sales decline in the first year, 25% by year two, and 36% by year three.
-The decline isn't uniform.
-It accelerates as competitors fill the mental availability gap left by your absence.
+Research on brand growth across thousands of campaigns shows consistent sales decay following advertising cessation.
+Brands that go dark for extended periods can expect roughly 16% sales decline in the first year, 25% by year two, and 36% by year three.
+The decline accelerates as competitors fill the gap in name recognition left by your absence.

 This dynamic is particularly punishing for local businesses.
 In a market where brand awareness is built through local station relationships, a consistent local rep, and repeated exposure over time, going dark doesn't just pause growth.
 It actively erodes the position you built during your active periods.